How Do We Make MP’s More Accountable?

 Then, every Member of Parliament would become a PAYE employee of The Houses of Parliament Limited, with the same rights under English statute as every other employed citizen in the country.

-Nor would they get their annual 10% pay increase.
+They would not get their annual 10% pay increase.
 It would be subject to a condition of target-hitting, as per most organisations.
+If they deliver on their manifesto promises, then they will get a proportion of their increase.
+It is not appropriate for politicians to decide nurses do not get an index-linked pay increase, but they get a 10% increase based on no solid foundations of performance.
 Where there is considerable room for improvement, an MP would not get a pay bonus.
 The people who would dictate this bonus would be that Member’s constituents.
 It is the same premise as shareholders voting on a CEO’s bonus package, as has been seen recently in Shell Oil where the shareholders voted the CEO’s bonus down by 40%.

 Once an MP has been working under these conditions for a year, we feel that the working conditions of every employee across the country would benefit from the new insights MP’s have faced as employees, and thus benefit the UK in total.